anoojshah/WebWorks-Samples/UIExamples/README.md

 * Fix the layout issues with Pill Buttons on BB6+
 * Fix the layout issues with Tabs on BB6+
 * Fix the layout issues on input controls for BB6+
-* Add input controls from raw HTML/CSS to webworks.js and webworks.css
+* Add input controls from raw HTML/CSS to bbUI.js and bbUI.css
-* Add buttons from raw HTML/CSS to webworks.js and webworks.css
-* Add more JavaScript toolkit functionality to webworks.js
+* Add more JavaScript toolkit functionality to bbUI.js
-* Find a way to embed the toolkit image files in webworks.css as base64 encoded images
+* Find a way to embed the toolkit image files in bbUI.css as base64 encoded images

 ## How to Build